microsoft/hlsl-specs/proposals/0012-psv0-entry-name.md

 ## Introduction

-In an upcoming feature, the D3D12 runtime needs to know the entry function name for non-library shaders, in order to import shaders into collections, and construct graphics or compute programs referring to them by name.
+In an upcoming feature, the D3D12 runtime needs to know the entry function name for non-library shaders, in order to import shaders into state objects, and construct graphics or compute programs referring to them by name.
 The `PSV0` part of a DxilContainer encodes information for the D3D12 runtime so it can construct and validate state objects without parsing llvm bitcode.
 This